 Sign Me Up

-- Gen. James Garfield made a speech at Arlington National Cemetery, after which around 5,000 participants helped to decorate the graves of the more than 20,000 Union and Confederate soldiers who were buried there.
+- On the same year, then Ohio Congressman and later U.S President James Garfield delivered a speech at Arlington National Cemetery.
+It was attended by 5,000 participants who decorated the graves of around 20,000 soldiers who were buried there.

 Memorial Day Worksheets